image from 1917 Suffolk Chronicle & Mercury newspaper

 1901 47, Fritzroy Street, Ipswich.

 Alfred was 19 years old, a Grocer’s Assistant.
-He was living with his sister 25 year old Talitha & her husband Frederick James Minns & thier 1 month old son Frederick Minns.
+He was living with his sister 25 year old Talitha & her husband Frederick James Minns & their 1 month old son Frederick Minns.

 1911 2, Dorkin Street, Ipswich.